 - Tic disorders: These disorders cause a person to perform repeated, sudden, involuntary and often meaningless movements and sounds, called tics.

-Some of these illnesses, such as anxiety disorders, eating disorders, mood disorders, and schizophrenia, can occur in adults as well as children.
+Some of these conditions, such as anxiety disorders, eating disorders, mood disorders, and schizophrenia, can occur initially in adults as well as in children.
 Others, such as behaviour and development disorders, elimination disorders, and learning and communication disorders, begin in childhood only, although they can continue into adulthood.
 In rare cases, tic disorders can develop in adults.
 It is not unusual for a child to have more than one disorder.

 What are the symptoms of mental illness in children?